 In my dissertation I consider why some political regimes established in the aftermath of successful revolutions succumb to counterrevolutions.
 I examine in detail the case of Egypt's 2011 revolution and 2013 counterrevolution, and compare Egypt's trajectory to other cases of successful revolution across space and time.
 The project is being supported by the Social Science Research Council, the Mamdouha S. Bobst Center for Peace and Justice, and the Princeton Institute for International and Regional Studies.

 In past research I have studied other instances of protest and resistance in the Middle East, including political organizing and informal leadership among Syrian refugees, the dynamics of mobilization in the Arab Spring uprisings of 2011, and the Egyptian pro-democracy movement Kefaya.

-My work has been published in a number of forums including World Politics, Comparative Politics, Mobilization, and Middle East Report.
+My work has been published or is forthcoming in a number of forums including British Journal of Political Science, World Politics, Perspectives on Politics, and Comparative Politics.
 I hold an MA in Middle Eastern Studies from NYU and a BA from Harvard University.